Ayehu/custom-activities/Office365/OfficeCreateRule/README.md

-## CreateOffice365Rule - Activity to create a new mailbox rule in Azure AD for Office365.
+## OfficeCreateMailRule - Activity to create a new mailbox rule in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll